propertyhive/WP-Property-Hive/README.txt

 16. Not using a CRM?
 Property Hive comes with a free CRM to manage applicants, email matching properties to them, record viewings and more

 == Changelog ==

+= 2.0.4 - 2023-12-06 =
+* Cater for Divi templates where set to show for properties but no body.
+In this case still load Property Hive templates
+* New save_post action to ensure 'floor area to' is always set for commercial properties if it's empty but 'floor area from' has a value
+* Tweak to how filtering commercial properties by floor area on frontend works
+* When filters are in place to stop status and on market changes being saved as comments/notes, ensure the date is still recorded as they are still used for ordering and matching
+* Corrected issue with auto-matches sending multiple times due to variable being overwritten
+* Declared compatibility for WordPress 6.4.2

 = 2.0.3 - 2023-11-30 =
 * Added support for Bricks Builder page builder